wpgp/wopr/README.md

----
-title: 'wopr: An R package to access to the WorldPop Open Population Repository'
+# wopr: An R package to access to the WorldPop Open Population Repository
-author: "Doug Leasure, WorldPop, University of Southampton"
+#### Doug Leasure, WorldPop, University of Southampton
-output: html_document
----

 ## Introduction
  _wopr_ is an R package that provides API access to the [WorldPop Open Population Repository](https://wopr.worldpop.org).
 This gives users the ability to: